First published December 8, 2018

 Smoothing over the original language because it is so graphic might spare us some unpleasant images but it can also deprive us of an occasional chuckle.
 Compare the English for males in any modern English translation of 1 Samuel 25:22, 34 with the Douay-Rheims (where it is 1 Kings rather than 1 Samuel).
 The Douay-Rheims (as well as the Protestant King James Version of 1611) translates the Hebrew text with the more accurate any that pisseth against the wall.

-I believe that God gave us the words and concepts of the Bible in the context of certain languages and cultures and I would rather have a more accurate translation and deal with potentially off-color phrases.
+I believe that God gave us the words and concepts of the Bible in the context of certain languages and cultures and I would rather have a more literal translation and deal with potentially off-color phrases.

 RSV-2CEESV-CE